 I blew through the rest of the roll in 20 minutes in my yard.
 Junior was easy enough to use: set the aperture ring to Auto and twist the focus ring until the needle inside the viewfinder points to the right setting: portrait, group, or landscape.
 But watch the shutter-speed needle inside the viewfinder; if it’s in the red, there’s too much or too little light for the shot.
 My Junior’s viewfinder is foggy but usable.
 The shutter button is stuck down but a little pressure on it fires the shutter anyway.
 If I were to use this camera regularly, I’d fix these problems.
 But I’m not, so I won’t.

 This is the best of my photos.
-The red streaks probably mean there’s a light leak.
+This frame was inside the film canister when I opened the camera, so it wasn’t fogged.
+Those red streaks suggest a wicked light leak.

 This is my street, from the end of my driveway.